OfficeDev/teams-toolkit/docs/fx-core/using-existing-aad.md

 1. Go to app's "Certificates & secrets" page, press the copy button under the "Value" column to copy the **Client Secret**.
 Note: if you can not copy the secret, please follow the [instruction](#create-client-secret-for-azure-ad-app) to create a new client secret.

-1. Go to app's "Expose an API" page, make sure you have already add "access_as_user" scope under "Scopes defined by this API" and pre-auth the two Teams Client Ids.
-If not, please follow the [instruction](#create-access-as-user-scope-for-azure-ad-app).

-1. Go to app's "Manifest" page, copy the "id" under "oauth2Permissions" as **Access As User Scope ID**.
+1. Go to app's "Expose an API" page.
+If you have already add "access_as_user" scope under "Scopes defined by this API" and pre-auth the two Teams Client Ids, go to app's "Manifest" page, copy the "id" under "oauth2Permissions" as **Access As User Scope ID**.

 ### Set necessary info in TeamsFx project